 - (1) The name and telephone number of one or more contact persons on the Issuer's staff who are familiar with the audit. - (2) The name and address of each affiliate that is an approved Ginnie Mae Issuer ("Affiliate" is defined in MBS Guide, Ch.
 2, Part 12).
 The affiliate's four-digit Ginnie Mae Issuer number must be provided. - (3) The Issuer's Ginnie Mae Issuer number, employer identification number (EIN), and FHA mortgagee number. - (4) The IA's EIN. - (5) The Issuer, through its IA, must certify that it is in good standing with FHA and, if applicable, Fannie Mae and/or Freddie Mac, and whether it has been the subject of any adverse actions as described in MBS Guide, Ch.
 2, Parts 3 and 4. - (6) The following Audit Reports.
-(See Audit Guide Chapters 1, 2, and 6, except as otherwise permitted under APM 20-14, APM 21-08, and APM 22-06).

-- (a) internal control structure; - (b) compliance with applicable laws and regulations; - (c) computation of adjusted net worth; - (d) verification of adequate fidelity bond and mortgagee errors and omissions insurance coverage with proper Ginnie Mae endorsement; and - (e) corrective action plan, if applicable. - (7) The annual financial statements must include a balance sheet; and statements of operations and cash flows, including notes and supplemental schedules; and must be prepared in accordance with GAAP.
+(See Audit Guide Chapters 1, 2, and 6). - (a) internal control structure; - (b) compliance with applicable laws and regulations; - (c) computation of adjusted net worth: - (d) verification of adequate fidelity bond and mortgagee errors and omissions insurance coverage with proper Ginnie Mae endorsement; and - (e) corrective action plan, if applicable. - (7) The annual financial statements must include a balance sheet; and statements of operations and cash flows, including notes and supplemental schedules; and must be prepared in accordance with GAAP.